tritk0910/steam-price-checker/README.md

 Find the cheapest way to buy a Steam game in Vietnam.
-The app compares two real-world purchase routes for any Steam title and tells you which one costs less than paying the Steam VN sticker price:
+The app compares two real-world purchase routes for any Steam title and tells you which one costs less than the Steam VN sticker price:

 1. **Buy via a gifting service** — pay a fraction of the Steam VN price in cash.
 2. **Sell TF2 keys for Steam Wallet** — buy *Mann Co.
 Supply Crate Keys*, list